-The programme consists of eight taught modules spread across two semesters, followed by a 10,000 word dissertation.
+The programme of consists four compulsory taught modules in the first semester, two compulsory taught modules and two optional taught modules in the second semester followed by a 10,000 word dissertation.
 There are also pre-sessional modules in maths and statistics, providing a good opportunity for students to refresh their knowledge of these areas.

-Aims of the programme
+Aims of the Programme

 - 1. Provide a critical programme of study which provides a depth of knowledge in the fields of Accounting and Finance. - 2.
-Provide a programme of contemporary relevance to students seeking to work in accounting, financial services and related areas.

-3. Provide a range of cognitive and transferable skills both generic and specific to the field of study of business.
+Provide a programme of contemporary relevance to students seeking to work in accounting, financial services and related areas. - 3.
+Provide a range of cognitive and transferable skills both generic and specific to the field of study of business.